ibexa/documentation-developer/docs/getting_started/about_composer.md

 php -d memory_limit=-1 composer.phar update vendor/package1 foo/*
 ```

 ## Composer for System Administrators

-[Composer](https://getcomposer.org/) is an opensource PHP packaging system to manage dependencies.
+!!! note "[Composer](https://getcomposer.org/) is an opensource PHP packaging system to manage dependencies."

     This makes it easy to adapt package installs and updates to your workflow, allowing you to test new/updated packages in a development environment, put the changes in your version control system (git, Subversion, Mercurial, etc.), pull in those changes on a staging environment and, when approved, put it in production.

-composer.phar or composer ?
+!!! note "composer.phar or composer?"

     The following examples use a `composer install` global command, as alternative use `php composer.phar <command>`.
 Read the answer in the FAQ:[What Composer command-line do you have to use ?](https://doc.ez.no/pages/viewpage.action?pageId=23529122)

+!!! note

     See [the Composer documentation](https://getcomposer.org/doc/00-intro.md) for further information

 ### Technical prerequisites